 What grows in my neighbourhood?
 What can I find in my local area?
 What can I make with what I have and what I find?

-This project will give girls and young women (ages 8-24) an opportunity to discover and connect to the local environment and each other in new and meaningful ways, whilst exploring their creativity.
+This project will give young women (25 and under) an opportunity to discover and connect to the local environment and each other in new and meaningful ways, whilst exploring their creativity.
 Through supportive sessions, participants will get the chance to forage and collect plants and other materials for ink, dyes and drawing tools.
 During the sessions group members will learn about eco dyeing for textiles, drawing, painting and printing with homemade inks, as well as trying out some plant-based photography.